ThePJB/voxelgame/devlog.md

 lodmesh todo list:
     - unloading
+    - o i also keep vertex data in ram for some reason lol
     - how not to draw over terrain
     - beautification (like colour flattening out over distance like mountains do turning blue)

+so up next i could put you on a really big round island and have that hopefully be visible from the world try and get the scale right kinda, and see how far draw distance can be pushed and maybe the chunks for the lod need to be bigger

+uniform pos and fade to blue
+trying to do that and one corner is quite blue, i wonder if im putting the wrong value in the uniform or if somethings wrong in the shader

+ok lod update is always loading every single chunk lol so

+never forget that the key has to be the first thing

+the problem with the blue is funny its around 0,0,0 of course. im sus that the uniform isnt getting uploaded properly. anyway thats enough for today.

+todo tomoz, fix the blue thing, tweak terrain into a better shape (i think atm the amplitude scaler needs to be more of a low pass filter i.e ignore some low frequencies because it just pulls them down to 0)

+world gen performance continues to be a bit disappointing. we'll see. maybe fast path light. gating 3d noise fn behind 2d noise is a good idea also

+im pretty close to be able to do world map screen and continent generation, however thats done. like idea before, make it an island at sea water, animated!

 janitor stuff: